 - Other medical problem.

-Gynaecologist suggest regular ultrasound scan during pregnancy.
-No. Of ultrasound differ according to trimester of pregnancy but at least 2 scan are done in the last month to check
+Gynecologist suggest regular ultrasound scan during pregnancy.
+No. Of ultrasound differ according to trimester of pregnancy, but at least 2 scan are done in the last month to check

 - Baby’s growth and health